-- 1) Locate where you have downloaded this pack and unzip it.
-Information on how to do this can be found here. - 2) Go to the location where you have extracted the files from the .zip file. - 3) Now find the .exe file called 'Class 317 EMU Pack Vol 1'.
-Double-click this file. - 4) Follow the steps and by the end of the process, the main part of this pack will have installed. - 5) If you intend to use any of the included scenarios, make sure you have the freely available extra stock pack and relevant payware add-on packs listed on the product page installed so the scenarios function as intended. - 6) To ensure the cab environment sounds as intended in this pack, please make sure that 'EFX' is ticked within your in-game Audio settings.
+- Locate where you have downloaded this pack and unzip it.
+Information on how to do this can be found here. - 2) Go to the location where you have extracted the files from the .zip file. - 3) Now find the .exe file called 'Class 318 EMU Pack'.
+Double-click this file. - 4) Follow the steps and by the end of the process, the main part of this pack will have installed. - 5) If you intend to use any of the included scenarios, make sure you have the relevant payware add-on packs listed on the product page installed so the scenarios function as intended. - 6) To ensure the cab environment sounds as intended in this pack, please make sure that 'EFX' is ticked within your in-game Audio settings.